 Every small business website must have contact information.
 It is crucial to make it easy for potential clients and customers to reach you and we are surprised so many websites make it so difficult.
 There are a few choices when it comes to your contact info.
 You can set up a single page on your website with all of your contact information – phone number, contact form or email address, your physical address if you have one and a Google map.
 The about page is also a good place to include your social media links.

 Another option is to place your Call-to-action numerous places throughout your website.
 Another idea is to place your phone number at the top if you generally receive a lot of phone calls and place all of your other details in the footer.
+How you set up your contact information is going to be dependent on your type of business and how you handle leads.
+It is best to consult with a website designer to determine how best to integrate your contact information and call-to-action for your business.
+Whatever you do, make sure that it is easy for your customers to reach you so you do not miss any opportunities.

 70% of Small Business Websites Lack a Call-to-Action